MTN-Group/MoMoAPIs_Java_sdk/README.md

 ## Testing

 The `test` package contains the test cases.
 These are logically divided into unit and integration tests.
+The test commands(Eg:- `mvn test` ) must be run from the directory where `pom.xml` file is located.

 ### Unit tests